Aviral1701/Curvy/README.md

 + Player can change speed(s) by buttons in right side divison.
 + For single player, score is being kept by a new method and is compared against a highscore.

-##To Do
-+ An auto-pause option that pauses the game when tab is not in focus.